I am professor of philosophy at the University of Maine. For the past six years, I have also taken on a series of administrative roles on my campus.

-I am also a certified clinical ethicist with over 15 years of experience consulting with health care systems, hospitals, physician practices, health care attorneys, medical and other professional associations, news media, and state and local governments.
+I am also a certified clinical ethicist with 15 years of experience consulting with health care systems, hospitals, physician practices, attorneys, medical and other professional associations, news media, and state and local governments.

-Recently I trained to become a professional career and executive academic coach.
-With over 75 hours of education and training and over 100 hours of coaching, I have applied for my International Coaching Federation ACC credential.
-Check out my podcast, Coaching for Academics.
+Recently I became a professional career and executive academic coach, with over 75 hours of education and training and over 100 hours of coaching.
+Check out my podcast, Coaching For Faculty.

 My research and teaching interests include clinical ethics, medical humanities, moral psychology, feminist theory, popular culture.